Fellows

 Professor Siran Liu earned his PhD from University College London, Institute of Archaeology, and is now a faculty member in the field of archaeomaterial studies at the University of Science and Technology Beijing.
 His research focuses on the application of advanced scientific techniques and data-driven methodologies for the analysis of archaeological materials.

 Professor Vasuki Nesiah is Professor of Practice in Human Rights and International Law at the Gallatin School, at New York University.
 She is a core faculty member at the Institute for Global Law and Policy (IGLP) at Harvard Law School and teaches annually in IGLP workshops.
-Professor Nesiah has published extensively on the history and politics of international law, human rights, transnational feminism, reparations and decolonization.
+Professor Nesiah has published extensively on the history and politics of international law, human rights, transnational feminism, reparations and decolonisation.